SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Ville Chiappella.md

 ### Volunteering & Community

 This is a foundational project, and we are looking for motivated people to help us bring the houses to life.
 The experience is hands-on, focused on renovation, gardening, and building a community from the ground up.
 We have prepared a detailed page explaining what we offer, what we expect, and the legal framework for your stay.
-You can read all about it here: **[[Volunteers Cascina Brignone]]**.
+You can read all about it here: **[[Volunteers Ville Chiappella]]**.

 ### Location & Resources